 Based on this loss we solve the following optimization: \begin{mini}|l| {\mathbf{w}}{\mathcal{L}_w^{(t)}(\mathbf{w})}{}{} \addConstraint {\mathrm{w}_j \geq 0, \forall j \in \{1, 2, \dots, N\}} \addConstraint {\sum_{j=1}^n \mathrm{w}_j=1} \end{mini} Suppose we get $\mathbf{w}^{\star(t)}$ to be the optimal combination weight vector by performing the optimization in (\ref{opt:main_opt}).
 In such case, the optimal inference model for test batch $t$ can be expressed as follows:

 Thus, by learning ${\mathbf{w}}$ in this step, we satisfy Eqn.~\eqref{obj1}.

 \textbf{Model parameter update.} After obtaining $\mathbf{w}^{\star(t)}$, next we select the most relevant source model $k$ given by $k= \text{arg} \ \underset{1\leq j\leq N}{\text{max}} \ \mathrm{w}^{\star(t)}_j$.
 This indicates that the distribution of the current test batch is most correlated with the source model $k$.
-We then adapt model $k$ to the test batch $t$ using state-of-the-art single source TTA methods.
+We then adapt model $k$ to the test batch $t$ using any state-of-the-art single source method that adapts to dynamic target distributions.
 Specifically, we employ three distinct adaptation approaches: (i) TENT \cite{wang2020tent}, (ii) CoTTA \cite{wang2022continual}, and (iii) EaTA \cite{niu2022efficient}.
-For a more in-depth discussion of these adaptation methods, please consult the supplementary material.

 \textbf{Optimization strategy for (\ref{opt:main_opt}).} Solving the optimization problem in Eq.~\ref{opt:main_opt} is a prerequisite for inferring the current test batch.
 As inference speed is critical for test-time adaptation, it is desirable to learn the weights quickly.
-To achieve this, we design two strategies: (i) selecting an appropriate initialization for $\mathbf{w}$, and (ii) determining an optimal learning rate.\\ \textbf{(i) Good initialization:} Pre-trained models contain information about expected batch mean and variance in their Batch Norm (BN) layers based on the data they were trained on.
+To achieve this, we design two strategies: (i) selecting an appropriate initialization for $\mathbf{w}$, and (ii) determining an optimal learning rate.\\ \textbf{(i) Initialization:} Pre-trained models contain information about expected batch mean and variance in their Batch Norm (BN) layers based on the data they were trained on.
 To leverage this information, we extract these stored values from each source model prior to adaptation.
 Specifically, we denote the expected batch mean and standard deviation for the $l$-th layer of the $j$-th source model as $\mu_l^j$ and $\sigma_l^j$, respectively.